-In the third year you will explore marketing communications and investigate the nature and importance of international marketing, while optional modules allow you to focus on areas of particular interest.
+In the third year you will explore marketing communications and investigate the nature and importance of international marketing and global brand awareness, while optional modules allow you to focus on areas of particular interest.
+Through marketing case studies you will gain experience in the qualitative and quantitative analysis of marketing situations and the formulation of effective marketing plans.
 A compulsory independent research project provides the opportunity for you to specialize in a particular aspect of business management or marketing, while further developing your analytical, research and communication skills.

 How will you be taught?

 Core material is delivered through lectures, and reinforced by small-group seminars and tutorials.
 These will help you to deepen your understanding of the subject matter and develop a range of essential, transferable skills.
 Group-working and delivering presentations will help you to improve your communication and leadership skills.
 All modules are backed up by electronic resources to help you study beyond the classroom, and a wealth of printed texts is available in the University library, and the National Library of Wales, which is situated next to the main campus.